 Flight Series Option

 Our test boat was equipped with a Flight Series package that really added to the looks and functionality of the 215 DB.
-It includes the extended swim platform and a collapsible tower with the tow point 6'10" (2.08 m) off the deck.
+It includes the swim platform extension and a collapsible tower with the tow point 6'10" (2.08 m) off the deck.
 Board racks mounted to the outside of the tower will hold four racks in addition to any going into the usual sole storage compartment.
-The package also includes hull side graphics that, along with the forward facing tower, really add to the "eye-candy" appeal to the 215 DB.
+The package also includes hull side graphics that, along with the forward facing tower, a Bimini top with boot, a color choice of Black, Red and Blue with deck gel strioe included and a stainless steel upgrade package, really adds to the "eye-candy" appeal to the 215 DB.

 The Flight Series package includes the hull side graphics and wakeboard tower (shown here without the board racks and integrated Bimini top).